 I seem to always be experimenting with different ingredients and flavour combinations, and my latest creative success is this buckwheat and berry crumble.
 I have made many crumbles in my time but never with buckwheat flour so decided to give it a go.
 I've teamed this buckwheat crumble topping with fresh strawberries, blackberries, and a sprinkling of fresh mint.
-The tartness of the berries and freshness of the mint play nicely with the nutty, earthiness of the buckwheat and hazelnuts.
+The tartness of the berries and freshness of the mint plays nicely with the nutty, earthiness of the buckwheat and hazelnuts.
 The combination is delightful!
-I like to serve it warm with fresh organic cream, but you could also serve it with yogurt or a dairy free alternative like coconut yogurt.
+I like to serve it warm with fresh organic cream, but you could also serve it with yoghurt or a dairy-free alternative like coconut yoghurt.

 - 500g fresh or frozen blackberries

 - 1 small bunch of fresh mint